fdb/enigmeta/_posts/2012-09-04-deconstructing-nature-day-1.md

 The work is made in [NodeBox 1](http://nodebox.net/) using a tweaked [Boids algorithm](http://nodebox.net/code/index.php/Boids) (created by Tom De Smedt).

-Here is a timelapse video of the creation:

 Here are some other sketches I made:

 ![Other experiment](/media/deconstructing-nature/day1-experiment1.png)